talkowski-lab/rCNV2/data_curation/CNV/README.md

  * **SSC**: CNVs were filtered on pCNV ≤ 10<sup>-9</sup>, per recommendation of the authors.
  * **UKBB**: CNVs were filtered on quality score ≥ 20.
  * **CHOP**: CNVs were filtered on quality score ≥ 20 and CNV size ≥ 25kb while requiring at least 10 SNPs per CNV.
-After filtering, samples with >100 calls were excluded as outliers (which corresponded to the \~95th percentile).
+After CNV filtering, samples with `LRR_SD` < 0.35 or >100 calls were excluded as outliers, as well as samples genotyped on arrays with < 175k SNP probes.

 ### Raw CNV callset properties